Solar-network/docs/docs/desktop-wallet/user-guides/create-import-wallets.md

 ![Import your wallet by providing its address, passphrase, or both](/desktop-wallet/assets/newwallet.png)

-1. Go to your Portfolio
+1. Go to your Profile
-2. Click on "Create" button
+2. Click on "Create Wallet" button
-3. Select SXP as Cryptoasset
+3. Select one of the three created addresses or generate new ones
 4. Save your passphrase.
 Be sure it's a safe place!
 5. Confirm your passphrase, by selecting the prompted words.
 6. Great!
 You created a new wallet.

 ## Importing your wallet

-1. Provide the mnemonic of the wallet
+1. Provide the mnemonic and/or address of the wallet, then click 'Next'
+2. Optional: encrypt wallet with a password.
+Or click 'Next'
-2. Click on continue, and your wallet is imported!
+3. Optional: provide a wallet name.
+Click 'Next' and your wallet is imported!

 ![Import your wallet by providing its address, passphrase, or both](/desktop-wallet/assets/importwallet.png)